jagenjo/litescene.js/guides/rendering_methods.md

 this.onRender = function()
 {
+   camera = LS.Renderer._current_camera;
+   shader.uniforms( camera._uniforms );
-   shader.uniforms({ u_color: [1,1,1,1]});
+   shader.uniforms({u_color: [1,1,1,1]});
    shader.draw( mesh, GL.TRIANGLES );
 }
 ```

 ## WebGL calls

-Or if you dont want to use LiteGL and you feel more confortable doing your own WebGL calls manually, you have total freedom to do them
+Or if you dont want to use LiteGL and you feel more confortable doing your own WebGL calls manually, you have total freedom to do them from any function in your scripts.
-from any script.

 ## Custom Engine

 The last option is to integrate and existing 3D engine inside LiteScene.
-Just be sure to pass all the info to the engine (like the
+Just be sure to pass all the info to the engine (like the canvas used).
+Check the ThreeJS component.
-canvas used).